ASainio/Gaia-eDR3-WISE-Light-Curve-Figures/README.md

 :

 ## Source Matching:
-- Each source with GAIA PM < 50mas are included within 1" radius.
+- Sources with GAIA PM < 50mas are included within 1" radius from GAIA position.
-- Sources within between 1 - 3" are included if CATWISE2020 PM vector behaves well with GAIA PM direction.
+- Sources between 1 - 3" are included if CATWISE2020 PM vector behaves well with GAIA PM direction.

 ### Filtering